rchatterjee/web-app-for-FJC/README.md

 **What Interns could do:**

 *For front end:*
+1. You could try to improve and finish our new interface design based on the feature lists and user stories.
+2. You could try to implement the new prototype basing on our previous implementation in AngularJS, but with layouts revised and more features added.

 *For back end:*

 1. You could try to make our front end in an angular form and plant our front end to our backend.